-The transient response of the dynaload is determined by the feedback loop characteristics of the constant current regulator to achieve precision programming.
+The transient response of the Dynaload is determined by the feedback loop characteristics of the constant current regulator to achieve precision programming.

-3.4 Pulse Mode
+Pulse Mode

-The pulse load may be varied from 0-50A or from 0-250A peak current by the pulse amplitude control on the front panel.
+The pulse load may be varied from 0-50A or from 0-3000A peak current by the pulse amplitude control on the front panel.
 The frequency may be varied from approximately 20-5000 Hz by the pulse frequency control and range switches on the front panel.
 This pulse load may be superimposed on top of a constant DC load, which may be selected by the DC load control on the front panel.

-If the pulse is to be used down to a no-load state, the DC load controls should be turned fully counterclockwise.
-The maximum total of the pulse and DC load will be limited around 260A by the internal current limit protection.
+If the pulse is to be used to a no-load state, the DC load controls should be turned fully counterclockwise.
+The maximum total of the pulse and DC load will be limited around 320A by the internal current limit protection.

-The rise time of the load current pulse is approximately 50us for 0-250A.
-If this is too fast for the application, the wave form may be altered by inserting a network between TB1-1 and TB1-2.
+The rise time of the load current pulse is approximately 50ms for 0-300A.
+If this is too fast for the application, the waveform may be altered by inserting a network between TB1-1 and TB1-2.

-The DC and pulse load may be mixed in any combination through the use of the separate DC load coarse and fine and the pulse load coarse and fine controls.
-When the 0-50A pulse mode is used, the DC load control is calibrated to a 50A maximum range and the pulse load control also has a 0-50A range.
-The 250A range functions similarly.
+The DC pulse load may be mixed in any combination through the use of separate DC load course and fine and the pulse load coarse and fine controls.
+When the 0-60A pulse mode is used, the DC load control is calibrated to a 0-60A range.
+The 300A range functions similarly.